 |Degree of aircraft destruction||aircraft destroyed|

-On 15.08.2019 near Zhukovsky International Airport of the Moscow region the accident (crash) occurred involving Airbus A-321-211 VQ-BOZ aircraft owned by Ural Airlines JSC.
+On 15.08.2019 near Zhukovsky International Airport, Moscow region (RF) the accident (crash) occurred involving Airbus A-321-211 VQ-BOZ aircraft owned by Ural Airlines JSC.
 According to the available information the crew members and passengers on board survived.
 Several people sought medical treatment.
 There are no victims and destruction on the ground.

 The Investigation team appointed by the Interstate Aviation Committee (IAC) for the investigation of the accident involving Airbus A-321 VQ-BOZ aircraft owned by Ural Airlines occurred on August 15 near Ramenskoye Airport (Zhukovsky City, Moscow Region, Russia) continues its work at the accident site.

 In the IAC laboratory the onboard flight recorders were examined.
 The examination showed the good condition of both flight recorders (CVR and FDR) and the presence of the data related to the last flight.
 The data decoding and analysis are in progress.

 Different specialists take part in the air accident investigation; Rosaviatsia (FATA) representatives participate, as well as the representatives of Ural Airlines.
 As provided by the ICAO Annex 13, the accredited representative from BEA is appointed by France (the State of Design and the State of Manufacture both of the aircraft and engines).Experts from aircraft and engine company-manufacturer and company designer are invited.
 United Kingdom also has appointed the accredited representative as the aircraft State of Registry (Bermudas).

 In answer to the media questions related to the procedure and terms of Airbus A-321 VQ-BOZ aircraft operated by Ural Airlines recovery, the investigator-in-charge informs of the following.